Lima Memorial Health System Logo

 • Lungs

-Schistosomiasis is not usually seen in the United States except for returning travelers or people from other countries who have the infection and are now living in the US.
+Schistosomiasis is not usually seen in the United States except for returning travelers or people from other countries who have the infection and are now living in the United States.
 It is common in many tropical and subtropical areas worldwide.

 Symptoms